BrandonFailing/project-4/README.md

 ## Project Overview

-Team 1's project is building a movie recommender system using machine learning and a website that suggest movie recommendation using Content-Based Movie Recommendation Systems.
+Team 1's project is building a movie recommendation system using machine learning and a web app that suggest similar movie recommendations from a list of user selected movies.

 * Software: Python, VSCode
 * Python Libraries: Pandas, Numpy, Scikit, Flask, PySpark